Four Risks Associated with Breast Implants

 Breast Implant Removal and Breast Implant Exchange

 The most popular two options available to treat the above complications are breast implant removal and breast implant exchange surgery.
-These surgeries include the removal of breast implants from the chest, and the possibility to replace the affected breast implants with a new pair.
+These surgeries include the removal of breast implants from the chest and the possibility of replacing the affected breast implants with a new pair.
 Talk to Dr. Widenhouse if this is an option for you.

 If you are interested in learning more about the risks associated with breast augmentation with breast implants, and possible treatment options for your complications, don’t hesitate to call our office and schedule your one-on-one consultation with Dr. Widenhouse today.